Maslov index formulas for Whitney n-gons: Introduction

 I would like to thank Professor \Zoltan{} \Szabo{} for suggesting this problem to me, for providing a general structure of the answer, for guiding me through the solution and for pointing out the application.
 I would also like to thank \Andras{} \Juhasz{} for having many helpful discussions regarding various definitions of the Maslov index.
+Finally, I would like to thank the referee for the careful review and the helpful comments.
 A part of the work was done when the author was partially supported by the Princeton centennial fellowship and when the paper finally took form, he was fully supported by the Clay postdoctoral fellowship.